configcat/vscode-extension-configcat/README.md

 <img src="resources/help/ff_setting_view.gif" alt="Usage of ConfigCat Feature Flags Visual Studio Code Extension" width="100%"/>

 ## Install extension
-### Visual Studio Code Marketplace
+### Install from Visual Studio Code Marketplace
-1. Open [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags) at Visual Studio Marketplace.
+1. In the Visual Studio Marketplace, open the [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags).
 1. Click on the Install button.
 1. Configure extension (see below)

-### or within Visual Studio Code
+### Install within Visual Studio Code
-1. Search for ConfigCat Feature Flags on the Extensions page.
+1. In Visual Studio Code, open the Extensions page, and search for ConfigCat Feature Flags.
 1. Click on the Install button.
 1. Configure extension (see below).

-### or install from VSIX file
+### Install from VSIX file
-1. Open [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags) at Visual Studio Marketplace.
+1. Visual Studio Marketplace, open the [ConfigCat Feature Flags Extension](https://marketplace.visualstudio.com/items?itemName=ConfigCat.configcat-feature-flags).
 1. Click on the Download Extension link.
 1. Click on the More Actions icon on the Extensions page in Visual Studio Code and select Install from VSIX...
 1. Configure extension (see below).